 Dispositions form a huge part of our assessment of children along with stages of play and urges.
 These are kept anecdotally in each child's assessment journal (we have one for each child.)

 In practical terms we check in with each child once a week on whatever goals they are up to and full in their journal accordingly.

-I hope that paints a clear picture of where we are up to and what we are doing.
-Have we got it completely right...no probably not.
+I hope that this helps.
+Have we got the process completely right...no probably not.
 I think we are always on a journey and things change accordingly, but if we always have children's needs at heart I think we will always go forward with the best of intentions.

 - Learning Through Play